-Spreadsheet Loan Calculation Tips (Excel and Others)
+Spreadsheet Loan Calculation Tips for Excel and Others

-Model Loan Amortization With Excel, OpenOffice, or Google Sheets
+Model Loan Amortization With Easy-to-Use Templates

 Spreadsheets are powerful tools that help you understand how a loan works.
 They make it easy to see important details about your loan, and the calculations are more or less automated.
 You can even use pre-built loan amortization templates that allow you to simply enter a few details about your loan.